 Most charging stands have a cable wired into them that leads to a plug that connects to the power outlet in the bathroom.
 It is normally a 2 pin plug.

-Many question how this charging works, without physically connecting a cable to the brush.
+Many question how this charging works without physically connecting a cable to the brush.
 It uses a technology called inductive charging.
-We explain how a toothbrush works in another article, but the short explanation is that the charger uses a coiled wire inside the charging stand and a coiled wire inside the brush handle.
+The short explanation is that the charger uses a coiled wire inside the charging stand and a coiled wire inside the brush handle.
 An electromagnetic field an electrical current is passed between the coils, in turn passing the charge from the stand to the battery inside the brush handle.

 So when the charging stand is connected to mains power a current is transferred from the socket, through the stand into the toothbrush and over time this recharges the battery inside the brush.

 As mentioned there are a few exceptions, such as the Philips Sonicare DiamondClean.
 It appears to charge in a glass.
 It works using the same technology, just implemented slightly differently.